Truth and Beauty. Beauty and Truth. The truth is that beauty inspires me.

 I was asked recently about why I paint and why I paint what I paint.
 I’m sure most artists get those same inquiries.
 It’s probably my most asked question as an artist.
 Why do any of us do what we do?
 Is it different for artists?
 I can only speak for myself, but my answer is passion.
 I believe I was born to paint.
 I was driven to create art at a very early age.
-I was that kid who always drew, colored or made things, designed the sets for school plays, painted the sports banners… the works.
+I was that kid who always drew, colored, or made things, designed the sets for school plays, and painted the sports banners and the works.
 I was always drawing.
-And in drawing I learned to see.
-And in seeing I feel a need to reveal, or to capture what I see.
+And in drawing, I learned to see.
+And in seeing, I feel a need to reveal or capture what I see.
 I’ve done that my entire life, whether painting Hollywood murals, my motorcycle series, or my abstract artworks.
-Then, one day several years back, while in the studio, I started thinking… “to retire as an artist would mean to paint beautiful nudes”.
+Then, one day several years back, while in the studio, I started thinking… “to retire as an artist would mean to paint beautiful nudes.”
 That’s when figurative art became my primary creative focus.
-I couldn’t wait until I retired to paint what I really wanted to paint anyway.
-I knew that I could enjoy creating sensual figurative paintings… what’s not to enjoy, right?
-Years later, I still find the female figure to be the most gratifying, challenging, and beautiful subject matter for my art.
-My paintings can be best characterized by the term “Art Nudes” – timeless in their own way and making powerful statements while recording contemporary beauty for eternity.
+I couldn’t wait until I retired to paint what I wanted to paint anyway.
+I knew I could enjoy creating sensual figurative paintings.
+What’s not to enjoy, right?
+Years later, I still find the female figure to be my art’s most gratifying, challenging, and beautiful subject matter.
+My paintings can be best characterized by the term “Art Nudes” – timeless in their way and making powerful statements while recording contemporary beauty for eternity.